pfrazee/fuego/README.md

 # Fuego

-Fuego is a social hackable Web service built on NodeJS and PostgreSQL.
+Fuego is a social extensible Web service built on NodeJS and PostgreSQL.
 It provides an open database for experimental applications, UIs, schemas, and data-formats.

 Currently Fuego has (plans for) APIs for: